TencentBlueKing/bk-lesscode/lib/client/src/components/help-doc-detail/docs/en/custom.md

 ## Upload Custom Components

-#### 1. Select an App and Enter the App Management
+#### 1. Select an APP and Enter the APP Management

-> In the app list, select the app to edit or create a new app (the newly created app will automatically enter the app management page).
+> In the APP list, select the APP to edit or create a new APP (the newly created APP will automatically enter the APP management page).

 <img src="../../../../images/help/en/project-list.png" alt="grid" width="80%" class="help-img" />